-Fremantle Press currently receives over 500 submissions each year, most of which are unsolicited.
-Many of our best known authors were ‘discovered’ via unsolicited manuscripts and this process remains an important part of our program.
+Fremantle Press receives hundreds of submissions each year, most of which are unsolicited.
+Many of our best known authors were ‘discovered’ this way.

 If I submit an illustration or photographic portfolio will it be considered for a book?

 No. Sending your portfolio is like sending us your CV.
 We will keep it on file and might invite you to work with us on future projects.
-Please refer to submissions for how to submit a manuscript.
+Please refer to our Submittable home page for how to submit a manuscript.

 What should I do if I have another question?

 Carefully read the submission guidelines.
 If your question remains unanswered you can send it to email@example.com.
 Please keep your email brief and specific, and mark the subject line: Submission query.